 Once the parameter file is ready, you can start the actual iPyrad analysis.
 In interactive batch

 jobs you can run small tasks that use just one computing core.
 Thus, you should add

 Running heavy ipyrad jobs in Puhti

-If you are analyzing large datasets, it is recommended that you run the jobs is several phases.
-Some steps of the ipyrad analysis can utilize parallel computing.
-To speed up the processing you could run these analysis steps as batch jobs.
+If you are analyzing large datasets, it is recommended that you run the iPyrad process is several phases.
+Some steps of the iPyrad analysis can utilize parallel computing.
+To speed up the processing you could run these analysis steps as normal batch jobs.

-The first two steps are typically executed rather quickly and you can run them interactively in Puhti login nodes.
+The first two steps are typically executed rather quickly and you can run them in an interactive batch job environment (see above).
 For example in the case of job run1:

 ipyrad -p params-run1.txt -s 12 -c 1

 The third step of the ipryrad analysis runs a clustering for each sample set.
 Before starting this step, study first the content of the jobname_edits directory created by the step 2.
 To check how many samples will be analyzed you can, for example, count the rows in the file s2_rawedit_stats.txt.

 The number of samples is the maximum number of parallel processes you should use in the parallel batch jobs.
 In practice you should use a value that is about half of the number of samples.
 For example, if you have 24 samples in the _edits directory, then you could consider using 12-16 cores.